jaceg18/multi-lang/README.md

 # Multi-lang

+(This plugin works, but it's barely started.
+If anyone want's this to be completed, please let me know)

 A simple Minecraft plugin that enables chat translations in real-time using the free MyMemory API.
 Ideal for small to mid-scale servers.

 This plugin was coded in 30 minutes and serves as a straightforward yet practical tool for in-game language translation.